310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_2.md

             {% bubble Tetora smilesoft %}
             As in, building up on your hard work every day is important, whether for karate or fashion, right?

-            There’s no harm in being fashionable as someone who does work that involves being in front of others, and it’s a great opportunity to get advice ‘bout it.
+            There’s no harm in being fashionable as someone who works a job that involves being in public, and it’s a great opportunity to get advice ‘bout it, so I’ll ask ‘em.
             {% endbubble %}
             {% bubble Tetora smileconfident %}
             If I get to buy somethin’ good, I’ll be sure to show ya too, Anego~♪